NooberThanYall/NooberThanYall/README.md

 # 💫 About Me:
-I'm a Passionate Web Developer with experience in Express, Next.js, and Nest.js, building full-stack applications with clean UI/UX.
-I enjoy creating efficient, scalable, and interactive web apps, and I’m always exploring new technologies.
-Passionate about coding, problem-solving, and learning. 🚀
+Highly Proficent Backend-Focused Full-Stack Developer with 3+ years of experience building secure, scalable web applications.
+Skilled in Node.js, Express.js, and NestJS, with solid frontend understanding using React and Next.js.
+Adept at API design, database modeling, and deployment pipelines, with a strong emphasis on clean architecture and performance optimization. 🚀

 ## 🌐 Socials: